Middle ear barotrauma: Prevention

 Among people playing underwater and swimming contact sports, such as water polo, underwater hockey or underwater rugby, a cap with perforated ear cups is often used, such as a water polo cap.

-The a risk of stretched or burst eardrums, can be reduced by any of a variety of methods to let air into or out of the middle ears via the Eustachian tubes.
+The risk of stretched or burst eardrums can be reduced by any of a variety of methods to let air into or out of the middle ears via the Eustachian tubes.
 Sometimes swallowing will open the Eustachian tubes and equalise the ears.
 Most of the methods are less likely than the Valsalva maneuver to cause collateral damage to the inner ear.

-The Eustachian tubes will close completely with a pressure difference of about 3msw (10fsw) above the middle ear pressure, at which point none of the equalising maneuvers will work, and the pressure difference must be decreased to make it possible again, This implies ascending during a dive, venting some of the pressure from a hyperbaric chamber, and ascending to a higher altitude in an aircraft, which is not always practicable.
+The Eustachian tubes will close completely with a pressure difference of about 3msw (10fsw) above the middle ear pressure, at which point none of the equalising maneuvers will work, and the pressure difference must be decreased to make it possible again.
+This implies ascending during a dive, venting some of the pressure from a hyperbaric chamber, and ascending to a higher altitude in an aircraft, which is not always practicable.